 Lemon Lime Dracaena: This dracaena is truly an eye-catcher.
 Dracaena Lemon Lime features chartreuse leaves with gray-green centers and white stripes.

-Limelight Dracaena: Dracaena Limelight Plants are a carefree houseplant that can be used to add height, drama, and a bright splash of color to any interior area.
-This is a relatively low maintenance houseplant that will require only occasional pruning to remove old foliage.
+Limelight Dracaena: Dracaena Limelight Plants are carefree houseplants that can be used to add height, drama, and a bright splash of color to any interior area.
+This is a relatively low-maintenance houseplant that will require only occasional pruning to remove old foliage.

 Janet Craig Dracaena: Dracaena Janet Craig plants are a lush, houseplant that cleans the air indoors.
 The dark green leaves are broad and arch slightly, creating a very graceful form.
 Grows well in Low Light areas of your home where few other houseplants will grow.